peoplepill id: kamala-harris

 2020

 Before the opening of the impeachment trial of Donald Trump on January 16, 2020, Harris delivered remarks on the floor of the Senate, stating her views on the integrity of the American justice system and the principle that nobody, including an incumbent president, is above the law.
-Harris later asked Senate Judiciary chairman Lindsey Graham to halt all judicial nominations during the impeachment trial, to which Graham acquiesced.
-Harris voted to convict the president on charges of abuse of power and obstruction of Congress.
+She later asked Senate Judiciary chairman Lindsey Graham to halt all judicial nominations during the impeachment trial, to which Graham acquiesced.
+Harris voted to convict Trump on charges of abuse of power and obstruction of Congress.

 2021